-Figure 18 is a schematic overview of the measurement setup.
+Figure 13 is a schematic overview of the measurement setup.
 The beam heights depend on the measured instruments' heights above ground and the topography along L. The topography and L are known from GPS measurements or can be derived from a map.

-The beam heights are used to determine an effective path height $H{eff}$ , which is an important input parameter for flux calculations (refer to Instrument Manual).
-For horizontal beams over flat terrain, $H{eff}$ equals the observation height $H{obs}$ .
-The ratio between $H{obs}$ and L determines the strength of the observed scintillation signal.
-In order to avoid saturation of the LAS signal, long path length should go along with high observation heights (refer to Instrument Manual).
-Figure 18 gives an orientation for the choice of both parameters.
+The beam heights are used to determine an effective path height H{eff} , which is an important input parameter for flux calculations (refer to Instrument Manual).
+For horizontal beams over flat terrain, H{eff} equals the observation height H{obs} .
+The ratio between H{obs} and L determines the strength of the observed scintillation signal.
+In order to avoid saturation of the LAS signal, long path length should go along with high observation heights (for details refer to the RPG-MWSC-160 Instrument Manual).
+Figure 13 gives an orientation for the choice of both parameters.

-Figure 18: Saturation of the LAS signal in dependence of the observed sensible heat fluxes (T=300 K, RH=80%, p=1013.25 hPa), saturation criterion from Ochs and Wilson, 1993 [1].
+Figure 13: Saturation of the LAS signal in dependence of the observed sensible heat fluxes (T=300 K, RH=80%, p=1013.25 hPa), saturation criterion from Ochs and Wilson, 1993 [1].

-Furthermore, the measured relative instrument positions determine the displacements $d_T$ and $d_R$ between transmitters and between receivers, respectively.
-The displacements $d_T \ll L$ and $d_R \ll L$ give the beam distance d (Figure 19).
+Furthermore, the measured relative instrument positions determine the displacements d_T and d_R between transmitters and between receivers, respectively.
+The displacements $d_T \ll L$ and $d_R \ll L$ give the beam distance d (Figure 14).
 The two instrument pairs are set up with crossing signal paths.
 This reduces d in the middle of the path and improves the overlap between the two scintillation signals observed at optical and microwave observations.

-Figure 19: Setup of a combined Optical/Microwave Scintillometer (OMS) system with crossing beams.
-Tx: transmitter, Rx: receivers.
+Figure 14: Setup of a combined Optical/Microwave Scintillometer (OMS) system with crossing beams.
+Tx: transmitters, Rx: receivers.